Vishwatma: Music and soundtrack

 After the success of the music of Tridev, everyone expected Viju Shah to conjure magic with this film.
 The lyrics of the songs were penned by Anand Bakshi.
 The soundtrack was well received, selling 2 million units and becoming the year's seventh best-selling Bollywood soundtrack album.

-Its most popular song was "Saat Samundar Paar", which was sung by Sadhna Sargam and picturized on Divya Bharti.
-The song uses a sample from the Pet Shop Boys song "Heart" (1988).
-"Saat Samundar Paar" continues to play on radio stations and at discothèques (remixed) 30 years later.

-The Vishwatma theme is inspired from Enigma's Hallelujah with only the female humming as Viju Shah's input.
-It features playback singers Amit Kumar, Alka Yagnik, Mohammad Aziz, Sadhana Sargam, Udit Narayan, Sapna Mukherjee, Kumar Sanu, Jolly Mukherjee and Boney.

 For the 2014 movie Kick, the producer Sajid Nadiadwala bought the rights to the song "Saat Samundar" for Rs 1.5 crore.
 He did this to pay tribute to his late first wife Divya Bharti, on whom the song was picturised in Vishwatma.
 In Kick, the song plays in the background when Mithun Chakraborty and Salman Khan are dancing in a disco.

-The other songs that got noticed when the film was released were "Aankhon Mein Hain Kya", "Dil Le Gayi Teri Bindiya" and the title track.
-Sapna Mukherjee (who won her first Filmfare award with "Oye Oye — Tirchi Topi Wale" in Tridev) sang two tracks in this film, but could not re-create the Tridev magic.

 All the songs were penned by Anand Bakshi.

+"Saat Samundar Paar" was sampled from the song "Heart" by Pet Shop Boys.